 - routine testing and analysis of materials, components, products, processes, etc.

 - general purpose data collection

 The later stages of some clinical drug trials may be more akin to routine testing, particularly in cases where the original research has been done by a drug company or other contractor.
-Examples of non research income include Consultancy, PhD Studentships, and Services Rendered activity.
+Examples of non research income include Education, Consultancy, PhD Studentships, and Services Rendered activity.

 A useful statement is “Consultancy buys time from someone who already knows the answer whereas Research Contracts buy researcher time to try to find out the answer which is not yet known”.